1. Video Input

 In some cases you may require the help of a local video production professional if you’re unable to do it yourself.

-The second is by using a software encoder, which are generally software packages that can be run on a computer.
+The second is by using software encoders, which are generally programs that can be run on a computer.
 Some software encoders also include production tools.

 The StreamShark live streaming platform allows complete management of all your live streaming settings and analytics.
-This includes DRM, security, transcoding, real-time stats, access control, the list goes on.
+This includes DRM, security, transcoding, instant video archives, real-time stats, access control, the list goes on.